jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
-Face masks and disinfectants are already running low.
+Face masks and disinfectants are running low.
 More ventilators are needed, but no one knows where to get them.
 Patients show up, and no one knows where their medical records are.
 Even with so many government and corporate middlement and so many historical examples, no one was planning for a disaster.

 I can sympathize.
 Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
 Even though there's a big storm every few months.

 As a result, long-time and loyal insurance customers can wait hours to speak with somebody and months to get their claim checks.
-During my time, I'd have to (somehow) explain to customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.
+During my time, I'd have to (somehow) explain to my customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.

 It sucked trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
-Yet, they were like a ship-wrecked man on a beach, desperately waving at passing ships because he has no levers of power to wield.
+Yet, they were like a ship-wrecked man on a beach, desperately waving at passing boats because he doesn't control any of his own levers of power.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TartTeemingAtlanticblackgoby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

-There is no technical reason why my customers couldn't have digital claim checks.
+There was no technical reason why my customers couldn't be sent their money instantly.
 But like I said above, why would powerful managers and executives give regular people a fair deal if they don't have to.

-If the people want a better deal, we'll have to stop believing Right or Left is our saviour.
-Neither Big Governmetn or Big Business has any reason to make you more self-sufficient.
-To live a happier, more stable life, the middle-class needs to control society's levers of power.
+To get a better deal, ordinary people must stop believing Right or Left is our saviour.
+Neither Big Government or Big Business has any reason to make you more self-sufficient.
+The fact is, to live a happier, more stable life, the middle-class needs to control our own "two-way" radios, our own levers of power.

-We need to install solar panels on our roofs, keep stores of food in their cellars, and insist on a robust local supply chain.
-Even better would be wide-spread recognition and adoption of online education, having seamless communication with medical professionals, and the ability to still make a living during a disaster.
+We need to do things like install solar panels on our roofs, keep stores of food in our cellars, and insist on a robust local supply chain.
+Even better would be wide-spread recognition of online education, having seamless communication with medical professionals, and the ability to still make a living during a disaster.

 And, regular people can have all of this with modern technology.

 That's the hidden truth of today's society.
 We aren't waiting for any technical development.
-There's no significant research that needs to be unlocked.
-Thousands of content creators and billions of dollars worth of free and open-source software are waiting to give the middle-class society's levers of power once again.
+There's no scientific research that needs to be unlocked.
+Thousands of content creators and billions of dollars worth of free and open-source software are waiting to give the middle-class the levers of power right now.

 Two-way radio's for everyone!

 In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, just not the way of life.

-Techvolution will give it to you, me, and everyone else on Main Street.
-All we have to do is custom-make our own content, apps, and electronics, and then never let go of the levers of power up again.
+By getting us to custom-make our own apps, electronics, and other levers of power, Techvolution will give Main Street the society of the future.
+It's a place worth fighting for, because it's a world build to make you smile.

 ![Health-Care Cleaners](https://techvolution.io/content/images/2020/04/healthcare-cleaners.jpg)